hl7au/au-fhir-childhealth/pages/_includes/ncdhc-encounter-intro.md

 **Each Encounter must have:**

 1.  a status
-1.  a SNOMED code which tells you what recorded.
 1.  a subject (Patient)
-1.  a time indicating when the patient was discharge
+1.  a period  indicating the start and end time of the encounter.
+1.  a location stating the Venue where the encounter has happend.
+1.  participant to represent Clinically responsible person
+1.  serviceProvider to represent Clinically responsible Organisation

 **Profile specific implementation guidance:**